pantrypoints/sp/content/en/research/countries/china/xi/chapter-06d.md

 characteristics in the new era.
-1. decisively build a moderately prosperous society in an all-round way Building a moderately prosperous society in an all-round way is a solemn commitment made by the Communist Party of China to the people and to history, and is the common aspiration of all Chinese people.
+1. decisively build a moderately prosperous society in an all-round way Building a moderately prosperous society in an all-round way is a solemn commitment made by the CCP to the people and to history, and is the common aspiration of all Chinese people.
 This grand goal is the first centenary goal of the "two centenary goals" and an important milestone in the journey of the great rejuvenation of the Chinese nation.